 How many times did you feel your conversation was not really going great?
-Not to talk about all the times in which we had a great come back…but a bit too late!
+Not to talk about all the times in which we had a great comeback…but a bit too late!

-The goods news is that you can get rid of some ineffective communication habits and become a better communicator.
+The good news is that you can get rid of some ineffective communication habits and become a better communicator.
 After all, communication can really open new opportunities, help us establish relationships, and eventually support our growth.
 All in all, it’s very important to work on your communication skills!

 Keep reading to discover 9 communication skills that will make help you get your message across and become a more successful business development pro.

 Before diving into communication skills, let’s take a moment to talk about the famous “Emotional Intelligence”.
 For those of you who are not very familiar with it, it’s basically the ability to understand and manage your own emotions.